w3f/Grants-Program/applications/Prowser.md

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.

-If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide the name and/or pull request of said grant on the first line of this section.

 ### Overview

 A web browser that integrates Polkadot network capabilities and crypto mining/staking requires a multi-layered architecture.
 This solution prioritizes speed, security, and seamless blockchain integration.